 B.A.
 Rutgers University 1987

-Professor Cooney has taught writing courses for twenty years and currently teaches Research & Writing, Advocacy, and Drafting.
-For the past ten years, he has chaired WMU-Cooley’s Research & Writing Department.
+Professor Cooney has taught writing courses for 20 years and currently teaches Research & Writing, Advocacy, and Drafting.
+For the past 10 years, he has chaired Cooley’s Research & Writing Department.

 Professor Cooney’s research and professional activities reflect his passion for clear, effective legal writing.
 He was Editor in Chief of The Scribes Journal of Legal Writing for six volumes and continues to serve as a Senior Editor.
 In 2018, he shared the Center for Plain Language’s ClearMark Award (Legal Documents category) with Professor Joseph Kimble, his mentor and colleague.
 In 2017, the Legal Writing Institute, the Association of Legal Writing Directors, and LexisNexis awarded him a grant for empirical research on appellate courts’ use of legal authority.